Aurora in Adams County, Colorado — The American Mountains (Southwest)

 Erected 2013 by the Colorado Freedom Memorial Foundation.

 Location.
 39° 43.719′ N, 104° 46.866′ W. Marker is in Aurora, Colorado, in Adams County.
-Marker is on North Telluride Street 0.1 miles from East 6th Avenue (Colorado Highway 30), on the right when traveling north.
+Memorial is on North Telluride Street 0.1 miles from East 6th Avenue (Colorado Highway 30), on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 756 North Telluride Street, Aurora CO 80011, United States of America.
 Touch for directions.

 More about this memorial.
 The Memorial and the park it is located in do not contain any identifying markers.
 Selected was the only panel not including names.
 It contains part of Abraham Lincoln's Gettysburg Address.